Digital artwork by Adam Ferriss

 "And the virgins?"

 "They were all part of a clever plan to shroud the speck.
 The king's physician hid it inside one of the ribs of one of the 11,000 virgins.
 If they were ever caught, they would have no idea which virgin had it.
-They would only know that it was not on Ursula, and she would never be touched."
+They would only know it was not on Ursula, and she would never be touched."

 "So what happened, Papa?"

 "Well, she set sail.
 And just as their boats left the dock, the king's palace was attacked.
-My Nonno said that the king knew it was coming, but never told Ursula."
+My Nonno said the king knew it was coming, but never told Ursula."

 "Did they catch up to her?"

 "No, figliolo.
-There was a storm—the strongest that England had ever seen.
+There was a storm—the strongest England had ever seen.
 It blew her ship across the channel in one night.
 When she landed, she took it as a sign from God.
 She went to Rome and demonstrated her miracles to whoever would watch.
 Eventually to the Pope himself."

 "They went on a pilgrimage.
 Ursula, with the Pope and all of her servants, moved from Rome, through Bavaria, and into Germania.
 And everywhere she went, she performed miracles.
 She became famous.
 But the holiday didn't last."